 The NCLEX is the final obstacle to overcome before you become a licensed nurse.
 Studies show that students have a higher pass rate when taking their NCLEX soon after graduation.4

 Step 7.
 Pursue employment as a nurse.

 It is a good idea to get a head start on finding employment by applying for positions and building your network while still in school.
 Some activities that can help you secure a job include volunteering and networking with nursing professionals through a local nursing association.
-Check out our daily job board for the latest nursing job openings across the country.
+Check out our job board for the latest nursing job openings across the country.

 Step 8.
 Continuing education and nursing certification.

 To renew a nursing license, nurses must complete a specified number of hours of approved continuing education courses.
 Additionally, there are several nursing certifications that can demonstrate expertise in a specific area of nursing.
 Examples of nursing certification include the certified critical care nurse and the certified emergency nurse.
 You may also consider pursuing a higher degree through an LPN to RN program, RN or BSN program, or master’s in nursing (MSN) program to advance your career.

 - Develop professional relationships with nursing faculty during your program of study.
 Your faculty members are seasoned nurses who are typically well-integrated in the local nursing profession.
 They can help you network within your community to secure the best jobs and can serve as your first professional reference to help you stand out as the best candidate for the job.

 - Shape yourself as a leader.
 During your nursing program, participate in activities that help define you as a nurse leader: join the student nurses association, serve on school committees, assist faculty in nursing-related research, serve as a volunteer in a clinic or a medical mission.
 Employers review hundreds of resumes of nursing graduates with excellent grades.
 Students who have excellent grades coupled with volunteer work stand out as nurses that are clearly committed to the nursing profession and have leadership potential.